-The National Conference of Bar Examiners website offers information to help you prepare for the following portions of the Utah bar exam: the Multistate Bar Examination (MBE), the Multistate Performance Test (MPT) and the Multistate Essay Exam (MEE).
+Utah administers the Uniform Bar Exam (UBE).
+The National Conference of Bar Examiners website offers information to help you prepare for its parts: the Multistate Bar Examination (MBE), the Multistate Performance Test (MPT) and the Multistate Essay Exam (MEE).
 Other preparation resources for the Utah bar exam include:

 The MPT is allotted one and a half hours per question.
 It consists of performing a lawyer’s task and involves skills such as problem solving, analyzing facts, legal analysis, reasoning, written communication, organizing and managing a legal task, and recognizing and resolving ethical dilemmas.

 The MBE asks 200 multiple-choice questions on the following legal areas:

 The first step in applying to take the Utah bar exam is to register online with the Bar.
 You will then be instructed to complete the Application for Admission online and upload any required supplementary documentation.